kvarak/dnd/docs/_Classes/paladin.md

 You can spend 1 Devotion to gain the ability to comprehend and verbally communicate with beasts for 10 minutes.
 The knowledge and awareness of many beasts is limited by their intelligence, but at minimum, beasts can give you information about nearby locations and monsters, including whatever they can perceive or have perceived within the past day.
 You might be able to persuade a beast to perform a small favor for you, at the DM’s discretion.

 ### Aura of Warding
 Ancient magic lies so heavily upon you that it forms an eldritch ward.
-You and friendly creatures within 10 feet of you have resistance to damage from spells.
+You and friendly creatures within 10 ft have resistance to damage from spells.

 At 18th level, the range of this aura increases to 30 feet.